sestaton/Transposome/README.md

 **SUPPORT AND DOCUMENTATION**

-After installing, you can find documentation for the Transposome package with the perldoc command.
+After installing, you can find documentation for the Transposome package with the `perldoc` command.

     perldoc Transposome

-If you are not interesting in using Transposome programmatically or inspecting the class methods, simply type `perldoc` followed by the name of program to run the full analysis.
+If you are not interested in using Transposome programmatically or inspecting the class methods, simply type `perldoc` followed by the name of main program to run the full analysis.

     perldoc transposome

-This program will also print a diagnostic help message when executed with no arguments.
+The `transposome` program will also print a diagnostic help message when executed with no arguments.

 You can also look for information at: